prasannakumar92/AssessmentSentia/README.md

       * Ensure you have all Prerequisites installed on agent machine.
       * Specific to this solution, Powershell Version 5.* and above, Bicep and Azure CLI
 5) Create a Service Principle and establish connection between Azure and DevOps.
+6) Before starting Create Storage account and Keyvault manully.
+This is have common script and Credentials used in the yaml pipeline.

 ## Architecture.
 <a >
     <img src="Architecture/Architecture.jpg" alt="Architecture" title="Architecture" align="Center" height="500" />
 </a>

+**Note: as per design Azure AD App Registration credentials are is required to mount storage account inside azure VM.
+For the reason as pre checklist.
+App ClientID, ClientKey, TenantID, VMAdminPassword need to manually added on the KV. **

 ## Implemented Azure Services.
   * App Plan & App Service - for Front End(FE)